Here you will find some of the best ideas for smart plugs. This article covers a list containing both common, and unique uses.

 6. Control hard to access outlets

-This is a use that can avoid some frustration in your life.
+This is can avoid some frustration in your life.
 If you have one of those ‘awkward to get to’ power points, this will solve that problem.
-This is the perfect job for it.
+It’s actually the perfect job for it.

 Control those annoying outlets from your smartphone.
 No more crouching into weird positions ever again.

 - Under or behind the bottom of staircases

 - Behind storage equipment like boxes or containers that are stacked.

 - Wall sockets installed close to the ceiling or in high places